Primary Neurons RNA Silencing Guide

 Purpose: Demonstrate superiority of AUMsilence over conventional transfection

-Transfect parallel cultures with lipofection (Lipofectamine) or electroporation (Neon).
+Transfect parallel cultures with cationic lipid reagents or electroporation systems.
 Compare viability, morphology, and electrophysiology.
 Should show severe toxicity and neurite retraction with conventional methods.

 Time Course Control